-- .401 In addition to any communication requirement specified elsewhere in these rules, the case manager shall be responsible for the following communications: - A. The case manager shall inform all Alternative Care Facility clients of their obligation to pay the full and current State-prescribed room and board amount, from their own income, to the Alternative Care Facility provider. - B. Within five (5) working days of receipt of the approved PAR form, from the fiscal agent, the case manager shall provide copies to all the HCBS-EBD providers in the care plan. - C. Within five (5) working days of receipt from the URC of the certified ULTC 100.2 form, the case manager shall send a copy of the ULTC 100.2 form to all personal care, and adult day services provider agencies on the care plan and to alternative care facilities listed on the care plan. - D. The case manager shall notify the URC, on a form prescribed by the Department, within thirty (30) calendar days, of the outcome of all non-diversions, as defined at Section 8.485.50.
+- .401 In addition to any communication requirement specified elsewhere in these rules, the case manager shall be responsible for the following communications: - A. The case manager shall inform all Alternative Care Facility clients of their obligation to pay the full and current State-prescribed room and board amount, from their own income, to the Alternative Care Facility provider. - B. Within five (5) working days of receipt of the approved PAR form, from the fiscal agent, the case manager shall provide copies to all the HCBS-EBD providers in the care plan. - C. Within five (5) working days of Level of Care Eligibility Determination the case manager shall send a copy of the Level of Care Eligibility Determination the to all personal care, and adult day services provider agencies on the care plan and to alternative care facilities listed on the care plan. - D. The case manager shall notify the URC, on a form prescribed by the Department, within thirty (30) calendar days, of the outcome of all non-diversions, as defined at Section 8.485.50.